 Call your veterinarian and get some advice.
-There are many things that can be done to save them.
+There are many things that can be done to save them if you act quickly.

 Natural Remedies & Therapies:

 These can help with heat stress symptoms and can compliment what your veterinarian is doing during rehab situations: